dhm-tech/Mechanical-Joint-Improvement/README.md

 ## 📂 Files Included
 - `Studio.step` → Exported 3D CAD file
-- `Assembly.png` → Preview of the design
+- `Assembly.pdf` → Preview of the design

 ## 🌐 Live View on Onshape
 You can view the 3D model directly via Onshape: